1 in 5 Canadians struggle with insomnia.

 Can I still take my sleeping medication?

-If you wish to stop taking medications for sleep doing so before CBT-I treatment begins or after treatment has concluded is most effective.
+If you wish to stop taking medications for sleep doing so before treatment begins or after treatment has concluded is most effective.
 Medication tapering should be done together with the prescribing physician.

 What is an occupational therapist?